Salahuddin-Gazi/task2/readme.md

 **Solutions:**
 For this task, I have come up with the idea of - "It will be a monthly revenue previewer app".

-It will simply show bar charts of the revenue percentage every month like:
+It will simply show bar charts of the revenue percentage of every month like:

 - January - 87%
 - February - 65%